Resume & CV

 COVID Safe Campus

-COVID Safe Campus is a national community organizing project led by disabled academics and advocates with expertise in public health and education policy advocating for COVID safety and disability inclusion in higher education.
+COVID Safe Campus is a nationwide group of disabled academics and advocates with public health and policy expertise, challenging ableism and fighting for COVID safety in higher education and beyond.

 • Leads and conducts research on COVID policy in higher education, analyzes complex data sets, authors reports, and presents findings in accessible formats